numannurhelaly/Project_simulator_G5/PROJECT_FEATURES.md

 "##F4-T3-Status_Display:"
 "As a user,I want to upload my personal information and documents for KYC,So that my identity can be verified and I can access secure services. -As an agent,I want to view and manage the KYC status of users assigned to me,So that I can track the progress of their verification and request additional information if needed. -As an admin, I want to view all users' KYC statuses in a list format, So that I can track and manage KYC verification, approve or reject submissions, and monitor the overall process."
 ""
+##F1-T1-SignUp:
+F21-T1-Users_Loan
+USers Can Loan in this way